Rodgath/dilaz-panel/README.md

 # Dilaz-Panel
-WordPress options panel for themes and plugins.
+Simple WordPress options panel for themes and plugins.
+Feel free to use this admin panel in your __premium__ and __commercial__ projects.

 ## Features
 * Extendability - Easy to update or create new functionality